MARTIN M. LOONEY

 In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class and was awarded the degree of Doctorate of Humane Letters.

-Bob has been a real estate professional with William Pitt Sotheby’s International Realty for over twenty years.
+Bob has been a real estate professional with William Pitt Sotheby’s International Realty for twenty nine years.
 Prior to his election to the Senate, Bob represented Norwalk’s 137th Assembly District for three years.

-Bob, his wife, Tracey, and their two children live on Toilsome Avenue in Norwalk with their rescue dog, Molly.
+Bob, his wife, Tracey, and their two children live in Norwalk with their rescue dog, Molly.

 MINORITY LEADER OF THE STATE SENATE